loafoe/aws-argocd-examples/README.md

 ## Deployment

-You can deploy this project using ArgoCD
+You can deploy this project using ArgoCD.
+Clone this repository and add it to your ArgoCD reposities list.
+Then create an application using the `charts/blue-green-canary` Chart.
+The default values will only activate the `blue` deployment.

-## Canary deployment
+## Canary

 You can trigger a canary deployment using the below `values.yaml`.
-Replace the `host` value with the frontdoor URL you'd like to use in your cluster
+Replace the `host` value with the frontdoor URL you'd like to use in your cluster.
+In the example the traffic evenly between the blue and green deployment.
+Change the `nginx.ingress.kubernetes.io/canary-weight` to `100` to move all traffic to the green application.
+You can then update the `blue` version with your next release, rinse and repeat.

 ```yaml